product gallery

 9780141985732

 In the aftermath of the horrors of the Irish Famine, the grim, distrustful relationship between Ireland and the rest of the United Kingdom deteriorated into a generations-long argument about 'Home Rule'.
-The unprecedented nature of the Irish problem - with most Irish people wanting to break away from the world's largest Empire - made it extraordinarily difficult for either side to come up with a compromise.
+The unprecedented nature of the Irish problem made it extraordinarily difficult for either side to reach a compromise.
 For many years actual independence seemed inconceivable.
 And then, as these bitter disputes continued, it became clear that under no circumstances would the Protestants be party to any of it.

 The Partition is a remarkable, clear-sighted and thoughtful account of how two unthinkable events - full Irish independence and the creation of the state of Northern Ireland - came to pass.
-The Irish nationalist claim to leave ran into a loyalist demand to remain, increasingly centred on the north-eastern Protestant community, threatening large-scale violent resistance.
+The Irish nationalist claim to leave ran into a loyalist demand to remain, threatening large-scale violent resistance.

 Here Charles Townshend lays out what is ultimately a tragic story, as partition became the only answer to an otherwise insoluble problem.
-The settlement of the Irish question drew in every major politician, conjured up heroes and villains, led to civil war and finally to Ulster's catastrophic Troubles.
+The settlement of the Irish question conjured up heroes and villains, led to civil war and finally to Ulster's catastrophic Troubles.
 The hard border has always been seen as a failure of both British and Irish statecraft, but has endured now for a century.
 The Partition brilliantly brings to life the contingency and uncertainty that created it.

 $30.00